Traversio

 • you want optional explicit legacy ssh-rsa compatibility for an older endpoint and can enable it on that specific connection or jump-host hop

-• an OpenSSH private key file is acceptable, with passphrase: supplied when it is encrypted, or you already control the key material yourself
+• an OpenSSH private key file is acceptable, with passphrase: supplied when it is encrypted, you already control the key material yourself, or an OpenSSH-compatible agent owns the credential

-• you want the most direct production-oriented path in the current public surface
+• you want the most direct supported path in the current public API

-SSH agent support and keychain-backed credentials remain outside the current public surface.
+Keychain-backed credentials remain outside the current public API.

 On this page